Born: 30th June 1895, Ipswich.

 Medals Awarded: Victory & British War & 1914 Star.

-Body exhumed in 1920, identified by a cross on grave, and reburied.
+The body was exhumed in 1920, identified by a cross on the grave, and reburied at Guards Cemetery.

 Pas de Calais,